Skywalker756-3/FinalProject/README.md

 ### Account links
 These are links to our companies social media pages, this will be at the bottom of each webpage

-### Star Graph
-This is a webpage with a graph of the stars, if users hover over / click a star system that is associated with an astrology then the information is expanded and users can read more.

-### Tarot Card Reading
-This one was suggested by the professor, I'd like your input for this one bc idk.

-### Fortune Cookie
-Likely going to be on the homepage.
-The user can click on a fortune cookie for a cute animation and then read some worldly advice.
-From here we can save the user's cookie opening to their browser's cookies.
-Users can open another fortune cookie in 24 hours.